-The BirdTrack landing page has changed.
+The BirdTrack home page has changed.
 We think you’ll agree it has changed for the better!

-The records submitted by BirdTrackers like you now form the central elements of the page.
+Your records now form the central elements of the page wih the activity feed showing a summary of the last visits you made.
 Explore the map to find out what has been seen locally or to visualise the relative frequency of records of any species across Britain and Ireland.
 Discover the latest reporting rates (the percentage of complete lists that contain each species) using the interactive graphing facility.
-See which members of the BirdTrack community have been most active via the ‘Top BirdTrackers’ tables… and log in to see how your own BirdTrack stats compare!

 All the tools to add and interact with your own records are now available directly from the landing page.
 Simply login – or register if you are new to BirdTrack – using the button at the top left of the page to activate the recording options.
 You can stay logged in by making sure cookies are enabled on your device and ticking the ‘remember my login details’, saving you from having to retype your username and password each time you visit BirdTrack.

 Why change something that wasn’t broken?